nadevko/dotfiles/README.md

 ### Helpers

-- `mkNanorcBundle` - helper function for creating packages of nanorc
+- `mkNanorcBundle` - helper to create packages of nanorc
   - `repo` and `owner` - repository and its owner on GitHub
   - `version` and `hash` - version tag and its hash
-  - `license` - license
+  - `license` - one from lib.licenses

 ## Installation